marinasundstrom/item-catalog/docs/features.md

 Changes to the items list will instantly reflect in all clients thanks to notifications being sent from the server.

+## Notifications

+The app may receive notifications that are published by the Worker.

+The Worker manages notifications and publishes them to either all users or a specific user.
+Also does scheduled notifications.

 ## Async operation

 The user sends two numbers and get a response back.